-My research interests are in nonlinear optimization and machine learning.
-A specific focus has been on developing efficient numerical algorithms for large-scale problems with nonlinear manifold constraints, which are ubiquitous in machine learning applications.
-Below are some of the projects that I have been actively working on with my collaborators across industry and academia.
+My research interests are in nonlinear optimization for machine learning.
+Below are some of the projects that I have been involved with my collaborators in industry and academia.

 - McTorch.
-Currently working on the Python toolbox McTorch, which is a manifold optimization library for deep learning.
+Currently working on the Python toolbox McTorch, a manifold optimization library for deep learning.

 - Manopt.
 I am also involved in the development and promotion of the Matlab toolbox Manopt for optimization on manifolds.

 - Pymanopt.
 Recently joined the Pymanopt team as a maintainer.

 - Kaizala and Office Lens [Microsoft].
 Working with multiple teams to integrate data-driven intelligent features into the Kaizala enterprise and Office Lens apps.
 The use cases that we tackle revolve around improving user experience on the apps by leveraging latest machine learning tools.
 An overview and a short video on the current focus of our team.